 An early start and 45 minutes hiking to Poon Hill (3210m) leads you to a brilliant spectacle, this vantage point provides an unobstructed view of sunrise over the high Himalayas.
 From here you will only see the sunrise but also the panoramic views of Himalayas including Mt.
 Dhaulagiri (8167m), Mt.
 Annapurna I (8091m), Mt.
 Nilgiri (7040m), Annapurna south (7219m),Annapurna II (7937m), Annapurna III (7555m), Annapurna IV (7525m), Hunchuli (6441m), fishtail or Machhapuchhare (6998m), Lamjung Himal (6986m), Tukuch peak (6920m), Dhampus peak (6012m) among others.
 One can also see various kinds of butterflies and enjoy with the blend of culture and traditions of various ethnic groups such as Bramin, Chetri, Magar, and Gurung and making the trips to the areas, your trekking starts and ends in Pokhara.
 After spending about 40 minutes on the hillside, you will come back down to the hotel to have a hot and fresh breakfast before start walking to Tadapani.
 From Ghorepani the trail climbs along ridges and through pine, OAK, JUNIPER and rhododendron forests to Deurali (2960m).You descend to reach next Banthanti, before winding your way to Tadapani (2540m).

-During this day, you will trek through the forests along beautiful mountain views.
-Your descent will bring you to the village of Ghaundruk around noon so you can visit Gurung village, Gurung museum.
-As well as take time to explore the village.
+After breakfast, you will trek through the forests along beautiful mountain views.
+Your descent will bring you to the village of Ghaundruk around noon so you can visit Gurung village and after lunch drive back to Pokhara.

 A 25 minute flight to Kathmandu and a whole day to explore the capital.
 A half day guided tour to several of historical and spiritual attractions enlisted under the World Heritage Sites.
 Our guides can help you with both souvenir shopping or sightseeing.
 There will be a farewell dinner in the evening to celebrate the successful completion of our journey.
 Overnight in Kathmandu.